Table of Contents Show

 Agreeing with family members on the best temperature settings for your RV might be challenging, but deciding on the perfect RV thermostat doesn’t have to be.
-But it can be confusing looking at the vast differences in cost and function.
+But looking at the vast differences in cost and function can be confusing.

-We’ll help you decide what style thermostat will best fit your needs with this helpful guide.
+With this helpful guide, we’ll help you decide what style thermostat will best fit your needs.

 What Is an RV Thermostat?

 An RV thermostat isn’t much different than a house thermostat.
 It’s a device that lets you control your RV’s heat and air conditioning.
 It’s explicitly designed for RVs.

 Can a House Thermostat be Used in an RV?

 RV thermostats typically use a 12V system, while the thermostat in a typical home often uses 24V.